karma-runner/karma/docs/config/01-configuration-file.md

 **Description:** Timeout for capturing a browser (in ms).

+The `captureTimeout` value represents the maximum boot-up time allowed for a browser to start and connect to Karma.
-If any browser does not get captured within the timeout, Karma will kill it and try to launch it again.
-After three attempts to capture it, Karma will give up.
+If any browser does not get captured within the timeout, Karma will kill it and try to launch it again and, after three attempts to capture it, Karma will give up.

 ## colors